jonasxmartins/EmotioNet/README.md

-## This is a comprehensive project on Emotion Detection in Music for APS360.
+## This is a Python project on Emotion Detection in Music for APS360.
 ### This Machine Learning Project was carried out collaboratively with three other U of T students.
 ### The code contained herein may be used for educational purposes only.
 ### The documents and presentation video may not be used for any purposes.